svalenti52/Alive_10_Years/README.md

 Chapter 2 - The Twins

+    Problem: A class has 20 students, one set of twins being among them.
+If students are assigned randomly into groups of 4 students, what is the probability that the twins are in the same group?

 Chapter 3 - Steve's Elevator Problem

+    This is the same problem as seen previously in Digital Dice.
+A complete, general, noncombinatoric analytical solution was presented that had been found by one of his readers.

 Chapter 4 - Three Gambling Problems

+    Problem 1: For a six sided die, what is the expected number of tosses till two sixes appear on consecutive rolls?

+    Problem 2: What is the probability of throwing 4 heads before 7 tails?
+The fairness of the coin can be varied.

+    Problem 3: Players A, B, and C toss a fair die.
+They toss in the order A, B, C, then repeating.
+    The player that throws a six drops out.
+This continues till there is one player left.
+What is the probability that A, then subsequently B throw sixes?
+Same question for B, then A.

 Chapter 5 - Big Quotients - Part 1

+    Problem: Choose two numbers at random from the unit interval.
+What is the probablity that the ratio of the larger number to the smaller is greater that a given number?

 Chapter 6 - Two Ways to Proofread